Degree Requirements and Core Curriculum

 - Enrollment for a minimum of 3 years*;

-- Completion of a minimum of 90 credit hours that include a Core Curriculum (see following section);
+- Completion of a minimum of 90 credit hours that include a Core Curriculum and a Tracked Curriculum (see following sections);

 - Dissertation representing a minimum of 30 credit hours of research credit (AP999).